-The Defense POW/MIA Accounting Agency (DPAA) announced today that Navy Mess Attendant 1st Class Octavius Mabine, 21, killed during World War II, was accounted for on Nov.
+The Defense POW/MIA Accounting Agency (DPAA) announced today that Navy Mess Attendant 1st Class Octavius Mabine, 21, of Portsmouth, Virginia, killed during World War II, was accounted for on Nov.
 24, 2020.

 On Dec.
 7, 1941, Mabine was assigned to the battleship USS Oklahoma, which was moored at Ford Island, Pearl Harbor, when the ship was attacked by Japanese aircraft.
 The USS Oklahoma sustained multiple torpedo hits, which caused it to quickly capsize.
 The attack on the ship resulted in the deaths of 429 crewmen, including Mabine.